tatou-tatou/Themes/Clic/README.md

 #Clic
 ![Clic](https://raw.github.com/tatou-tatou/Themes/master/Clic/clic.png)

 For mouseplebs.
-Work in progress, only a rough outline, it's only for show.
+Work in progress, only a rough outline, it's only for fun and doesn't really work.
+For example, mouse click stop working when changing workspaces using the panel arrows.

-* dzen or bar (wip branch) to allow for clickable elements in the panel.
+* Bar-ain't-recursive (wip branch) to allow for clickable elements in the panel.
-* Autohide dock
 * xtitle to output the client name.
-Left clicking on it toggles monocle.
-Right clicking pin it.
-Middle click kills the client.
 An [X] icon to close it.
-* Icon to launch myGTKmenu, right click launch dmenu2
-* Replace tags in the panel by arrows.
-Send a notification through libnotify or dzen-notify or not-stat when changing workspace.
+* Clicking on MENU launch myGTKmenu.
+* Replaced tags in the panel by arrows (with the tag number).
+Click on them to switch to the next tag.

+I plan to:
+* Implement notifications, through dzen-notify, statnot or not-stat.
+* Clicking on the hour shows the date in a popup.
+* Find a way to notice me which tags are occupied.
+I might use dzen to do that, with a fading message in the center of the screen when switching tags.
+Just like any shitty DE.